 The nature of those activities will directly affect the holding company’s ability to recover VAT on the costs it incurs.

-In order to register for VAT and recover VAT on costs, the holding company would need to be carrying on a taxable business activity (or “economic activity”) for VAT purposes.
+To register for VAT and recover VAT on costs, the holding company must be carrying on a taxable economic activity for VAT purposes.
 On the assumption that a holding company does not supply services to third parties, in addition to the typical passive, non-business activities undertaken, holding companies could be ‘active’ for VAT purposes via the provision of management services to subsidiaries.

-Such services typically cover strategic advice, accounting, administrative, and IT services, which are subject to VAT, as shown in the cases of Cibo Participations SA and Floridienne and Berginvest.
+Such services typically cover strategic advice, accounting, administrative, and IT services, which are subject to VAT.
 Additionally, the leasing of commercial property to a subsidiary would be an exempt business activity subject to an option to tax, as in the case of Marle Participation.

-However, it is essential that any such arrangements are well planned and structured, have substance and commercial rationale, are genuinely carried out, and are well documented, as various cases have shown several areas of challenge here.
+However, it is essential that any such arrangements are well-planned and structured, have substance and a commercial rationale, are genuinely carried out, and are well-documented, as various cases have shown several areas of challenge here.

 However, many cases have shown that even where there are agreements for management services to subsidiaries, the practical arrangements have undermined the notion of economic activity.
 It is important to note that supplying services does not necessarily amount to economic activity.
 There is a requirement that the service activity is conducted with a degree of regularity and sound business principles.